markjprice/cs13net9/docs/ch01-project-options.md

 **Project Options**

-When creating new project either using Visual Studio or using the command prompt for tools like VS Code, it is useful to see a summary of your options for common types of project template.
+When creating a new project either using Visual Studio or using the `dotnet` CLI at the command prompt or terminal, it is useful to see a summary of your options for common types of project template.

 - [Console App / `console`](#console-app--console)
 - [Class Library / `classlib`](#class-library--classlib)